nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `EVENT_ID` **must be a positive integer** 1, 2, 3, …​
 * Deletes the event at the specified `EVENT_ID`.
-* `EVENT_ID` refers to the index number shown in the displayed member list.
+* `EVENT_ID` refers to the index number shown in the displayed event list.

 Examples:
 * `edel /e 10` deletes the 10th event in Ailurus.